KediDili/VanillaPlusProfessions/features.md

 #### Gleaner (Lv15)
 #### Wayfarer (Lv15)
 #### Foraging-Fishing (Lv20)
+Every four days, a randomly-selected forage item will be able to summon fishing bubbles when tossed in the water.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Foraging-Combat (Lv20)
+Off-screen monsters can be tracked.
+Similar to the Tracker Profession in vanilla, when you choose this profession you'll be shown small and moving red arrows that points at monsters.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Mining
 #### Metallurgist (Lv15)
 #### Ironmonger (Lv15)